 Federal Pell Grant Program

 The Federal PELL Grant Program is a federally funded program.
 To be eligible, an applicant must be an undergraduate student who can demonstrate financial need.
-Grants range from $200 to $4,050 per academic year for Los Angeles Community College District students.
 The amount of the award, as determined by the Federal PELL Grant Program, is in most cases based on prior year income and current asset information provided in the application.

 Students who want to apply for the Federal PELL Grant and other federal financial programs should use the Free Application for Federal Student Aid.